So, just what exactly is Reflexology?

 A qualified reflexologist will have a sound knowledge of anatomy and physiology.
 They will understand how each of the body’s systems interacts with each other and be able to give advice on possible changes to life style.

 Reflexology should not take the place of medical advice, however, it can comfortably work alongside conventional medical care.
 It can be beneficial to all age groups.

 Reflexology is based on the principle that there are reflexes in the feet or hands which correspond to every joint, gland and organ of the body.
 Through the application of pressure on these reflex points reflexology relieves tension in the nervous system, stimulates circulation and helps promote the natural function of the related areas of the body.
 The benefits of reflexology can include -

 - a sense of overall well-being

 - mood improvement

 - improved sleeping patterns

 If you have been under stress, feeling unwell, injured, or are suffering from a chronic condition your body will be in a state of imbalance.
 Reflexology can be used to help restore and maintain the body's natural equilibrium and encourage healing.

-Stress can effect many systems of the body and if it becomes long term or chronic then damage may occur.
-This damage can effect health and well-being which in turn can make life more difficult to enjoy.
+Stress can affect many systems of the body and if it becomes long term or chronic then damage may occur.
+This damage can affect health and well-being which in turn can make life more difficult to enjoy.